 Foe Yay: Is really played up between Lara and Larson, especially when compared to the original.

-It's Easy, so It Sucks: Original game was firmly in Nintendo Hard territory.
-Anniversary, with checkpoints every five seconds, regeneration of health upon deathnote which probably earned the most flak, streamlined to bare basics level design and ability to perform One Hit Kills is a far cry of that, earning a lot of snark remarks from fandom.
+It's Easy, So It Sucks!: The original game was not too hard, but could be challenging at spots, especially the console versions with their limited saves.
+Anniversary, with checkpoints every five seconds, regeneration of health upon deathnote which probably earned the most flak, streamlined to bare basics level design and ability to perform One Hit Kills is a far cry of the original, earning a lot of snark from fans and critics alike.

 Nightmare Fuel: Anything involving the Atlanteans, but especially the sacks from which they burst when you come too close.

 There's also Lara's various deaths via Quick Time Events.
 While they are normally censored, she still dies in pretty gruesome ways, even compared to earlier games.

 So Okay, It's Average: When taken outside the context of the controversy surronding the sole idea of remaking the original Tomb Raider and the nasty bits about Core Design getting the short end of the stick, the game is just... average.
 It makes some things much more spectacular, while other are simply uninspired and bland, but at the end of the day Anniversary is neither outright bad, nor special in any way.
 In fact, it's probably the most average Tomb Raider in existence.

 That One Level: Third ledge above the lava, "Great Pyramid", Anniversary.